-These obstacles were overcome beginning in 2003 with various local initiatives and then in 2004 substantial state intervention began with the “Art For Regeneration” programme from the Arts Council NI and Belfast City Council.
+These obstacles were overcome beginning in 2003 with various local initiatives but what it really took to remove gunmen was a substantial intervention by the state beginning in 2004 with the “Art For Regeneration” programme from the Arts Council NI and Belfast City Council.
 In 2005, 2.4 million pounds were allocated to nine borough councils for a variety of projects, including the removal or repainting of murals and installation of sculpture in public places (Arts Council NI Press Release); then in 2006 the Shared Communities Consortium (led by the Arts Council and the Executive) launched the “Re-Imaging Communities” programme, with the 3.3 million pounds pilot programme running from 2006 to 2009 and renewed for 2012-2015.

 Before re-imaging, most wall art is sectarian and oppositional, though it is so to differing degrees.
 Here is a brief survey of themes which have become more prevalent after the peace and have been used as alternatives to paramilitary images: